-Our Safety Net Impact Council strives to ensure that all people are safe and able to meet their urgent and essential needs, enabling them to reach their full potential.
+Our Safety Net Impact Council strives to ensure that all people are safe and able to meet their urgent essential needs to reach their full potential.

 The Challenges We Face